COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Term2WeeklyLogs.md

 - Week 5 of term 2 was overall a good week.
 It was a slow week as many of us were busy with midterms so none of us were able to put in as much time as we would want to in to capstone.
 We still completed some tasks that needed to be done such as adding in more data isolation for personal users, and adding in the feature of "create an account" to the front end.
 With the completion of the create an account, the log in page is fully funcitonal. and now all of our attention can go to implementing the mileston 1 requirements in to our front end.
 We also refactored a lot of our tests as they were becoming redundant and caused our time complexity to be quite high when we ran them.
 Along with the test refactoring some API functions were refactored.

 ## **Completed Work**
-- for links or our completed work, refer to the peer evaluations tab we have created.
+- For links or our completed work, refer to the peer evaluations tab we have created.

 ### **Kevin**
 Logic Repairs: